 I have a lot to say about living an authentic life.
-So much so, that it’s the topic of a book I’ve been working on for quite some time.
-I understand that there are many books sharing the same topic, but this one is my story.
-It’s about how I learned to figure out who I really was and then the process of becoming that.
-It sounds easier than it was.
-Along the way, I learned to love myself and consequentially it saved my life.
+It’s the topic of a book I’ve been working on for quite some time.
+I understand that many books share the same subject, but this one is my story.
+It’s about how I learned to figure out who I am and then the process of becoming that.
+It sounds easier than it is.
+Along the way, I learned to love myself, which saved my life.

-Growing up I had to be a chameleon.
-I had to be whatever my emotionally bankrupt parents needed me to be in order to try and get the love I needed.
+Growing up, I had to be a chameleon.
+I had to be whatever my emotionally bankrupt parents needed me to be to try and get the love I needed.
 It was a sort of childhood survival tactic.
 The problem with that is you eventually lose yourself completely.
-Then you have no idea who you are as you grow up and you begin repeating those behaviors in all of your relationships.
+Then you have no idea who you are as you grow up, and you begin repeating those behaviors in all of your relationships.

 One of my favorite authors who helped me so much along my journey is Dr. Henry Cloud of Boundaries’ fame.
 But he’s written so much more.
 Yesterday a beautiful quote from him came across my Instagram feed.
 He said, “Certainly we should listen to the thoughts of others and weigh them, but we should never ‘give our minds’ over to anyone.
 We are to weigh things for ourselves in the context of a relationship, ‘sharpening’ each other as iron, but remaining separate thinkers.”

 Another good reminder is to remember it’s a massive error to fall into the trap of believing that I have any control over someone else.
 That includes their thinking, their actions, and whether or not they choose to give me love and approval.
 That is their choice, and their choice alone, and I have ZERO control over it.